stephenh/ts-proto/README.markdown

 - `fromJSON`/`toJSON` support the [canonical Protobuf JS](https://developers.google.com/protocol-buffers/docs/proto3#json) format (i.e. timestamps are ISO strings)

-# Current Disclaimers

-ts-proto was originally developed for [Twirp](https://github.com/twitchtv/twirp), so the clients it generates (if your `*.proto` files use the GRPC `service` constructs) assume they're talking to Twirp HTTP endpoints.
-There is an issue filed (#2) to support GRPC endpoints, but no work currently in progress.

-That said, the message/interface types that ts-proto generates are not coupled to Twirp and should be fully usable in other Protobuf environments (either GRPC-based or even just reading protobuf files from disk/etc.).
-The client-related output can also be disabled (see the Usage section).

-ts-proto also does not currently have any infrastructure to help implement the server-side of a GRPC (either Twirp or pure GRPC) service, i.e. built-in Express bindings or something like that.
-However, again, the types/interfaces that ts-proto generates for your messages and services are still generally very helpful in setting up your own server-side implementations.

 # Auto-Batching / N+1 Prevention

 (Note: this is currently only supported by the Twirp clients.)